withcenter/fireflow/etc/readme/flutterflow/en/user.md

 - `isPremiumUser` is set to `true` if the user is paid for premium service.
 - `referral` is the user document reference who invited me.
 - `referralAcceptedAt` is the time that he user accepted(registered) the invitation.
+- `chatMessageCount` is the no of chat that were sent by the user.
+See No of chat message in chat.md

 ## Register and sign-in